agenteo/agenteo.github.com/source/_drafts/an-introduction-to-component-based-rails-architecture.md

   - component-based-rails-architecture
 ---

-Many products fit in the classical Ruby on Rails application development approach: model, view, controller -- they can be very popular and load intensive.
+Many products fit the classical Ruby on Rails application development approach: model, view, controller -- they can be very popular and load intensive.
 As the product gets more features the code will grow and the convention is to use concerns (decorators), presenters, service objects, namespaces. **Component based architecture is complementary to those good practices and uses Ruby gems to define application boundaries**.

-I want to stress again the conventional MVC might be sufficient if when complexity increases your code remains maintainable and delivers business value.
-But if after using those good practices you are at a point where it's hard to tell what the application is doing consider the component based approach.
+I want to stress again the conventional MVC might be sufficient if when complexity increases your code remains maintainable and delivers business value but if you are at a point where it's hard to tell what the application is doing consider the component based approach.

 **The component based architecture gives structure to your product** surfacing the areas with significant responsibilities and shared dependencies.
 A component is a Rails engine or Ruby gem that you can generate using `rails plugin new public_ui --mountable` you can find out more about engines on [Rails guides](http://guides.rubyonrails.org/engines.html)

+## A concrete example

-For example an application with an *administration area* and a *public facing* area sharing some *domain logic* are three components -- a task to *migrate legacy* content might initially live in the admin component and as it grows it can be extracted in to a separate component.
+An application with an *administration area* and a *public area* sharing *domain logic* have three components -- a task to *migrate legacy* content might initially live in the admin component and as it grows it can be extracted in to a separate component.
 Those components are required by your main Rails application `Gemfile` for example:

 {% highlight ruby %}